Skip to main content

 Monitoring Blood Glucose

-The ADA recommends continuous glucose monitoring (CGM) for children and youth with T1D, whether they are being managed by insulin injections or by continuous subcutaneous insulin infusion.
+The ADA recommends continuous glucose monitoring (CGM) for children and youth with T1D.
 CGM can be used for children as young as 2 years.
-Research has also shown that CGM improves the quality of life for adolescents with T1D and decreases levels of diabetes distress (ADA, 2020a; NIDDK, 2017; Spero, 2018).
+Research has also shown that CGM improves the quality of life for adolescents with T1D and decreases levels of diabetes distress.
+While strong evidence exists for the use of CGM in those with T1D, less evidence exists for its use in T2D (ADA, 2024a; Rubelj et al., 2021; Lin et al., 2021).

-Some monitors transmit information directly to a smartphone or tablet and to a second individual’s smartphone, such as a parent’s, if a child’s blood glucose levels move out-of-range.
-The sensor performs glucose testing every few minutes, making it possible for the patient or caretaker to see the blood glucose level at a glance, at any given time, including overnight.
-Apart from reducing the number of finger sticks, continuous glucose monitoring allows for more accurate decision-making regarding balancing food, exercise, and medications (Spero, 2018; NIDDK, 2017).
+The monitor may be a stand-alone device or part of an insulin pump.
+Some monitors transmit information directly to a smartphone.
+The sensor performs glucose testing every few minutes, making it possible for the patient or caretaker to see the blood glucose level at a glance at any time of day.
+Apart from reducing the number of fingersticks, continuous glucose monitoring allows for more accurate decision-making regarding balancing food, exercise, and medications (Rubelj et al., 2021).

-Parents and caregivers must be made aware of the learning curve involved in switching to CGM from fingersticks, and the patient’s diabetes management team must assess the family’s willingness and motivation to invest the time and effort needed to successfully use CGM.
-Also, it is important for the clinician to inform parents and caregivers that fingersticks are still required to calibrate the device and to confirm an out-of-range glucose reading before instigating treatment.
+Parents and caregivers must be made aware of the learning curve involved in switching to CGM from fingerstick, and the patient’s diabetes management team must assess the family’s willingness and motivation to invest the time and effort needed to successfully use CGM.

 Preventing Hypoglycemia